wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.4.1 =

 * Bug fix - Twitter error if  attachmet image is missing
-* Bug fix - Issue with apostrophees and quotes
+* Bug fix - Issue with apostrophes and quotes
 * Improvement - "Click-through URL" for the Tumblr "Photo" posts can use shorthened URLs.
-* Improvement - Ability to select custom field instead of the featued image.
+* Improvement - Ability to select custom field instead of the featured image.

 = 2.4.0 =